relessawy/bpa-workshop-guide/1_import-project.md

 ![AddProject]({% image_path MySpace.png %}){:width="600px”}

 - You’ve entered **MySpace**, initially this is empty.
-- Right now there are no projects in your space.
-You can either
+- Right now there are no projects in your space, you can:
   1. Create a new project
   2. Import an existing one
   3. Or try one of the ready samples